Rahulvijay18/Exno.9-Prompt-Engg/README.md

 ---

+## Result:
-## Result: The Prompt of the above task executed successfully
+The Prompt of the above task was executed successfully